 Connecting the Sides to the Round Bottom

-With right sides together pin the round bottom fabric piece onto the side panels, easing and adjusting the gathers as you go.
+With the right sides together, pin the round bottom fabric piece onto the side panels, easing and adjusting the gathers as you go.

 Press the seam into the center of the basket to give the lining a nice finished look.

 6 The circumference of the basket will tell you the approximate length of your drawstring.